JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 Do you have suggestions on how I can improve this?

 ## Add AI
-Now that I have basic game elements implemented, I want to add a basic AI system.
-The AI should look just like the player.
+Now that I have basic game elements implemented, I want to add a basic AI system that attempts to hunt the player.
+The idea that is if the AI catches up and touches the player, they are captured, and therefore lose the game.

+The AI should appear in the game and use the same movement and animations as the player for movement, though make them a bit slower so the player has a chance to out-run them.

+I will use tile 33 in my code to specify the AI spawn points.
+When they spawn, they should wander through the map and try to hunt down the player.
+They should have the same sight line as the player (i.e. they can only see as much as the player can in their darkness).

+The player should also be able to see the AI's vision as well.
+Make this the same way as we did the darkness, but make it a slightly yellow cone so it's clear to the user what the line of sight for the AI is.